 No Snow Shovel?
 No Problem

 If you don’t have a shovel, it’ll take time, patience and a little ingenuity to get you back on the road.
-All-wheel-drive and winter tires will get the job done faster, but escaping isn’t impossible without them.
+All-wheel-drive will get the job done faster, but escaping isn’t impossible without it.
 Here are a few tips and tricks that’ll get you and your car out of a snowbank and, hopefully, to work on time.

 1Clear your pipes.
 Before you even start the engine, check the tailpipe to make sure it’s clear and not blocked by snow.
 The last thing you want is for deadly exhaust gasses to leak into your car.
 Once the tailpipe is clear, start your car to warm it up.

 2Clear the snow.
-Using a small hand shovel (every car has room for one of these), clear all the extra snow from the windows and top of your car.
+Using a small hand shovel (every car has room for one of these: AAA 4004 Aluminum Sport Utility Shovel, $20), clear all the extra snow from the windows and top of your car.
 Then set to work digging out the area around your tires.
 If there is any ice surrounding your tires, use a tire iron (most cars have one stored with the spare), a screwdriver or any other heavy, sharp object you can find to break it up.
 Not only will it free your tires, but the rougher, shattered chunks of ice can provide a little traction as well.

 3Get a grip.
 When snow is in the forecast, grit, rock salt, sand, kitty litter or MaxTrax are smart purchases to keep in your trunk.
 If you don’t have MaxTrax, rock salt is the best alternative; it’s more widely available, plus it helps melt additional snow, keeps ice from forming when the tires spin and adds a little gritty traction as well.
 When the area around the tires is clear, lay down a generous amount of grit or salt in front of and behind the driven wheels, giving traction to the wheels that need it most.